cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

   eval $(terraform output --raw cbci_oc_ing)
   ```

-- Check that the Operation Center Service is running from inside the K8s cluster
+- Check that the Operation Center Service is running from inside the K8s cluster.
+Successful output should be nothing in return.

   ```sh
   eval $(terraform output --raw cbci_liveness_probe_int)
   ```

 - Check that the Operation Center Service is running from outside the K8s cluster.
-DNS propagation can take a few minutes.
+Successful output should be nothing in return.

   ```sh
   eval $(terraform output --raw cbci_liveness_probe_ext)